 The economic, political, and religious rulers of the planet are lunatics.
 They call native peoples who live sustainably and in harmony with nature “savages” when in reality they are the few stewards of the Earth while the rulers of the world are the true savages.
 Similarly, those who fight back against exploitation and rape of the Earth are called “eco-terrorists” but it is those they are fighting who are the true eco-terrorists.
 Since the majority of the world doesn’t seem prepared to rise up against the rulers of the Earth, what if for one day our parasitic rulers spent the day in the Amazon rain-forests or Leuser, traversing the Himalayas, or scuba diving in the Great Barrier Reef?
 How could they still value money over the priceless and immeasurable beauty of nature and its biodiversity?
 Would they feel the humbling effects of nature that dissolve the ego and make us feel so small in the grand scheme?
 Regardless, they breathe the same air we do.
 They may be able to buy lands and water in remote regions less affected by climate change and pollution but they are ultimately sinking a ship they too are on.
 What is their end game?
 There is no “planet B”.
 Do they really not believe in ACD and instead in their own insane rhetoric?
 Do these infantile lunatics really believe “God” won’t allow another flood because that’s what Genesis says in the Bible as some have said?

 Human beings are the only species on Earth that has to pay to exist but the insanity of that fact is rarely considered.
 If governments and corporations didn’t privatize every natural resource on the planet, we wouldn’t have to.
 Our jobs are supposed to allow us to survive but if our jobs kill the planet, they will eventually kill us too.
 Money is a piece of linen and cloth.
 It only has value because governments enforce that value via violence.
 Without governments money would only be useful as kindling in a fire.
 The same is true of most jobs.
 Jobs aren’t valued by their usefulness to humankind or the planet.
 They are instead valued by most according to their profitability.
 Without money and all of the toys we buy with it, so many jobs would be utterly useless.
 However, the natural resources we buy with money are truly, inherently valuable.
 Extracting those resources for money so that they can be bought elsewhere is a suicidal and ecocidal process.
 If we continue on this course, eventually, the mines will be barren, the oil fields will dry up, the forests will be logged, and the land, air, animals, and water will be totally poisoned and perhaps even irradiated if our psychopathic rulers continue to use nuclear weapons.
 What good would money be then?
 If capitalists abandoned their pedantic, selfish desire for constant accumulation and instead understood the inteconnectivity of all life on Earth, they would stop.
 If they could recognize that trees “breathe” carbon dioxide and “exhale” oxygen, they would understand cutting them down is like puncturing our collective lungs.
+Cutting down trees also reduces our fresh water supply as trees soak up water and release it, seeding clouds.
+Some trees even drink salt water, desalinating it in essence.
 Similarly, destroying the oceans is to destroy ourselves since the oceans are a food source and the primary sequesters of most of the world’s carbon dioxide.
 If they could only understand this, they would stop wasting, littering, and destroying the Earth for money.
 They would recycle, compost, plant organic, native trees, preserve biodiversity, and care for the Earth.

 We are far from the most important thing on Earth, yet explaining the danger to us inherent in our activities seems to be the only way to get through to most.
 The majority of the world has become cold, cruel, short-sighted, and stupid.
 We destroy land and pollute water and air for money because we see the world as our dumping ground.
 We selfishly recognize our own mortality but don’t seem to recognize or care about the mortality of Earth and that we are destroying it.
 We use our own mortality in an attempt to justify ecocide.
 The insane argue “Well, I’m going to die anyway.
 What does it matter what or who I pollute and kill?”
 No one knows what, if anything, comes after life.
 This is no reason to destroy Earth.
 Why not better it so that future generations don’t have to suffer in the same Orwellian ways we do?
 Why not preserve the beauty of the world simply because it is worth preserving and because out of the billions of observable galaxies, Earth is the only known planet with life?